Moka Pot Coffee Recipe: Unlock Intense Flavors with This Simple Hack!

 Coffee Beans and Grind Size

 For the perfect brew as per Moka pot coffee recipe, start with high quality coffee beans.
-Medium to dark roast coffee will bring out the chocolaty, caramalized flavors with a heavy body.
-As for the grind size, slightly finer than drip cofee but coarser than espresso is optimal to prevent Moka pot from clogging.
+Medium to dark roast coffee will bring out the chocolaty, caramelized flavors with a heavy body.
+The grind size should be slightly finer than drip coffee but coarser than espresso.
+This is optimal to prevent the Moka pot from clogging.

 Water Quality Matters